t-d-k/LibreCrypt/docs/advanced_topics.md

 #### Mounting a volume using a keyfile
 </A>

-The process of mounting a volume using a keyfile is identical to the normal mount procedure, with the exceptions that:
+The process of mounting a DoxBox using a keyfile is identical to the normal mount procedure, with the exceptions that:

-1. The password used should be the _keyfile's_ password, and _not the volume's password_.
+1. The password used should be the _keyfile's_ password, and _not the DoxBox's password_.
 1. The full path and filename of the keyfile should be entered as the "keyfile file"

 * * *

 <A NAME="level_3_heading_2">

-### Partition/Entire Disk Based Volumes
+### Partition/Entire Disk Based DoxBoxes
 </A>

-As well as being able to storing encrypted volumes in flat files, DoxBox also provides the option of encrypting partitions, and even entire physical disks, by selecting "Partition/disk" when prompted during the volume creation process.
+As well as DoxBoxes in files, you can also encrypt partitions, and even entire disks, by selecting "Partition/disk" when prompted during the DoxBox creation process.

-It is _not_ recommended that inexperienced users do this - is the kind of operation that should only be carried out by those familiar with disk partitioning and fully understand what they're doing.
+It is _not_ recommended that inexperienced users do this - is the kind of operation that should only be carried out by those who are familiar with disk partitioning and  understand what they're doing.

 <A NAME="level_4_heading_3">
 #### Safety Precautions